|

 than she was anticipating though as I explained our rather

-complicated (at least for most homes) doggie diet and my belief's
+complicated (at least for most homes)

 about feeding my dogs and the reason for those belief's.
 She